koakekuna/css-grid/readme.md

 - `justify-items` and `align-items` aligns the content within a grid item
   - can use the shorthand `place-items` to specify both at once (but beware browser support)
 - `justify-content` and `align-content` is useful if your grid is smaller than the container itself (which can happen if items are sized with px), and then you can set the alignment of the grid within the container
-- `justify-self` and `align-self` is useful to overwrite the alignment on a case by case basis for each item
+- `justify-self` and `align-self` is usful to overwrite the alignment on a case by case basis for each item

 ## Lesson 18 - Re-ordering Grid Items
 - use the `order` property on specific items to rearrange them based on order